xiaohu4313888/lrb/README.md

 |   512  |  335544320  |
 |   1024  |  671088640 |

-## Automatically tuning LRB memory window on a new trace
+## Automatically tune LRB memory window on a new trace
 [LRB_WINDOW_TUNING.md](LRB_WINDOW_TUNING.md) describes how to tune LRB memory window on a new trace.

 ## Contributors are welcome